tigerclaw-az/ejwaibel.github.io/resume.md

 : iTRACS / Commscope
   *09/2012 - 07/2014*

-Responsible for the construction and implementation of an enterprise class web application providing business critical datacenter management solution.
+Individual contributor responsible for the construction and implementation of an enterprise class web application providing business critical datacenter management solution.
 Lead developer for design and implementation of customer portal with multiple WordPress instances.
 Worked closely with team members in an agile environment to ensure implementation of features/functionality conform to release/business objectives.

-* Created and deployed advanced RESTful API interfaces with PHP and SOAP
+* Created and deployed 10+ advanced RESTful API interfaces with PHP and SOAP Web Services, which had to support internal and external API requests
 * Developed and maintained a large responsive single-page application supported on all major browsers and mobile devices
-* Designed and developed advanced RESTful API interfaces with PHP and SOAP Web Services
 * Extended existing jQuery UI widgets with custom component widgets
 * Performed Subversion and Git operations within a development and production environment
 * Assisted in managing Git merge requests with multiple developers and branches through Gitlab
-* Managed product enhancements and defects timely in an agile development process
+* Managed product enhancements and defects in a time-senstitive and high pressure agile development process with monthly production releases
-* Cooperated with QA to release the initial version of customer-facing single-page web application on time with a team of three web developers and two web designers.
+* Coordinated with QA to release the initial version of customer-facing single-page web application on time with a team of 3 web developers and 2 web designers.

 #### Adjunct Faculty
 : Art Institute of Phoenix